Rackhams: History

-The business however recovered and in 1955 was purchased by Harrods to add to their other stores, and purchased a site for a new store building which work started on in 1957.
-However, before the store could be completed, House of Fraser completed the purchase of Harrods and did a phased opening of the new store between 1960 and 1966.
+The business recovered after the war and in 1955 was purchased by Harrods to add to their group of department stores.
+Harrods brought substantial investment to the business, purchasing a large site on Corporation Street for a new store building, work on which began in 1957.
+Two years later, with the new store still under construction, House of Fraser completed the purchase of Harrods.
+The new Rackhams opened in phases between 1960 and 1966.
+On completion it became House of Fraser's second-largest department store.

-By the mid 1970s, a number of regional groups had emerged across House of Fraser's trading operations, including Army & Navy in the south-east, Binns in the north and east and Dingles in the south-west of England.
+By the mid 1970s House of Fraser had purchased and developed several regional trading groups, including Army & Navy in the south-east, Binns in the north and east and Dingles in the south-west of England.
 Initially the Harrods group remained largely unaffected by these new groupings.
 Cavendish House and Morgan Squire had been brought under Harrods management in 1969 and together with Rackhams, Kendal Milne, William Henderson & Sons and John Walsh were advertised as 'six shopping specials' under the informal 'Harrods Provincial Stores' banner.

-Elsewhere, House of Fraser was snapping up further trading opportunities in the midlands through the purchase of Army & Navy Stores in 1973 and Hide & Co two years later, each trading in locations where Fraser were yet to be represented.
+Elsewhere, House of Fraser had acquired several stores in the midlands through the purchase of Army & Navy Stores in 1973 and Hide & Co two years later.

 With the number of stores in the region increased, a new Midlands Division was created in 1975, bringing together the disparate stores in the region under a single group management.
 Carved out of the Harrods group with Rackhams selected as the principal trading name, five of the Harrods Provincial Stores, Rackhams amongst them, were transferred to the new division.

-The stores re-branded to Rackhams were:
+The stores re-branded as Rackhams were: